JoshuaChi/joshuachi.github.com/_posts/2014-04-20-solr-performance-issue-solving-process.markdown

 I failed to get rid of this waring, which put me back to find more articles about this issue.

 ## Conclusion
-It is very possible that we use it wrong which was obvious if I had paied more attention to `...to avoid this error is to either reduce the frequency of commits, or reduce the amount of warming a searcher does...`.
+It was very possible that we used it wrong which was obvious if I had paied more attention to `...to avoid this error is to either reduce the frequency of commits, or reduce the amount of warming a searcher does...`.

 * Solr is not for realtime search;
 * Solr is not for replacement of RDB(e.g. mysql);